Pulsweb/FCA/README.md

 - Open the **02_Create_DataAgent** Notebook
 - Click "Run All" in the Notebook
 - Navigate to your FCA Workspace and refresh the browser to view the newly created artifact *FCA_Agent* and open it to chat with your data
-- Enhance custom agents in Microsoft Copilot Studio by leveraging insights from FCA Fabric Data Agent, as demonstrated in following video: https://www.youtube.com/watch?v=GCtk2HPxZi8
+- Enhance custom agents in Microsoft Copilot Studio by leveraging insights from FCA Fabric Data Agent and chat in Teams, as demonstrated in following video: https://www.youtube.com/watch?v=GCtk2HPxZi8

 ### Support